 The per school allocation is found on Line 108 of V. Per School tab and the per student allocation is found on Line 44 of VI.
 Per Student tab.
 Together these two allocations represent a school's total Equity Allocation.
 Please note that kindergarten children are considered as full-time and receive the same per student allocation as Grade 1 to 12 students.
 Schools are expected to provide programs for the unique learning needs associated with their students.
 Allocations may be used for staff, supplies or other resources.
 Some examples include, but are not limited to:

 - Full-day or junior kindergarten

 - Early and/or late literacy skills

 - Subsidized noon supervision

 - Subsidized field trips

 - Subsidized classroom supplies

-- Supplement funding received for waivers or unpaid Board-mandated fees

 Indigenous education resources (Lines 45, 46)